Continuing Students - DACA, Long-term Undocumented Applicants, and Green Card Applicants

 - College Board recommends that the student and the custodial parent start the CSS Profile application first.
 Although the noncustodial parent can start the application at any time, the noncustodial parent will not be able to complete the application until the student selects a college that requires the CSS Profile from the noncustodial parent.

 - To keep financial information private, the student and parents should not share their College Board account passwords with each other.

 Unless specifically requested, you do not need to submit additional documentation at the present time.
 If supporting documentation is needed, you will be notified via your Cornell email and the Student Center To Do List.
 Please pay close attention to any instructions received from our office and respond as soon as possible.

-We will begin notifying applicants of 2020-21 aid eligibility in May via email to the student’s Cornell email address.
+We will begin notifying applicants of 2021-22 aid eligibility late spring via email to the student’s Cornell email address.

 Instructions for first-time aid applicants or additional requests made by the Financial Aid Office